How to find Additional Paid in Capital: Common Stock

 Paid-in capital is the amount of money investors have paid for shares of stock, while retained earnings represent the profits a company has earned and kept over time.
 If you want to understand this in more detail, then you can read the above paragraphs.

-Yes, a company can use additional paid-in capital to pay dividends to shareholders if it is possible.
+Yes, a company can use additional paid-in capital to pay dividends to shareholders.

 Thanks for your visit.